Witiko/doctoral-thesis/defense.md

 Recent literature [@ghannay2016word; @chiu2016intrinsic; @rogers2018whats]
 indicates that the intrinsic word analogy accuracy does not always correlate with extrinsic natural language processing tasks such as part-of-speech tagging, named entity recognition, and chunking.
-In a bachelor's thesis [@kuchar2021evaluation] that I supervised, we have also shown that the word analogy accuracy did not correlate with the mean average precision on the Cranfield and TREC-8 information retrieval collections when we used the soft cosine measure and word mover's distance semantic matching techniques, which was a disappointing result.

 Therefore, while the word analogy accuracy can be useful to detect undertrained token embeddings and also as an early stopping criterion for training token embeddings, prior work suggests that it should be combined with extrinsic evaluation measures for model and parameter selection.

-As far as machine translation is concerned, I would like to emphasize that none of my experiments actually involved machine translation.
+As far as machine translation is concerned, I would like to emphasize that none of my experiments directly involved machine translation.
 In sections 4.2.6 and 4.3, I discuss experiments in which we used token embeddings for machine translation *evaluation*, which is a close cousin to semantic text similarity or information retrieval and which involves deciding whether a translated sentence is close to a reference translation.
-Baseline techniques for machine translation evaluation include the BLEU score, the Levenshtein distance, or METEOR, which are often also used for question answering evaluation.
+Baseline techniques for machine translation evaluation include the BLEU score, the Levenshtein distance, or METEOR, some of which are also used for question answering evaluation.

 Machine translation evaluation poses specific challenges compared to information retrieval.
 For example, there are usually several reference